 - Any furniture you are thinking about bringing into your dorm room should be carefully inspected for bed bug activity before it is allowed into your living space.
 This is particularly important when it comes to second hand items.
 If you notice anything suspicious do not bring the piece into your room.
 Ideally you should avoid second hand furniture entirely, but as that’s not always an option do your due diligence.

 - Bed bugs have been know to infest libraries so it is always a good idea to examine any books you may be checking out before you take them into your dorm rooms.
 If you see anything that suggest bed bug activity notify the librarian or your peer advisor.

 - Finally, regularly check yourself for bed bug bites.
 If you begin to notice any unexplained welts or rashes they could signal a bed bug problem your dorm room.
 It is not unusual for people to be bitten by bed bugs while their sleeping, without noticing the presence of the insects in their bed.
 If you see any unexplained bites, welts, or rashes have them looked at and notify your resident advisor.

 An Ounce of Prevention…

 Bed bugs are quickly becoming a significant problem for colleges and universities throughout the country.
 It is important to remember that these pests are indiscriminate in their choice of hunting grounds.
 They will just as happily invade an Ivy League campus as a state university, so all college bound students need to be ready to protect themselves from these bloodsucking parasites regardless of their school.

 In many ways, students are on the front lines when it comes to battling bed bug infestations on campus.
 They are typically the first to notice the problem, and the first to be affected by the infestation.
-However, if you follow the simple tips outlined in this article you should be able to seriously reduce your chances of becoming overrun by bed bugs while you are away at college.
+However, if you follow the simple tips you should be able to seriously reduce your chances of becoming overrun by bed bugs in your college dorm.